gipplab/LaCASt/CONTRIBUTING.md

 TODO

 ## Troubleshooting<a name="troubleshooting"></a>
 When you want to contribute or just run our program it could happen to get some errors.
 Here are some tips to avoid that.
-When every you found an error which is not explained here and you don't know how to fix it by your own, feel free to contact [André Greiner-Petter](https://github.com/AndreG-P) (or some of the [other contributers](#contributers)).
+When ever you found an error which is not explained here and you don't know how to fix it by your own, feel free to contact [André Greiner-Petter](https://github.com/AndreG-P) (or some of the [other contributers](#contributers)).

-1. You cannot translate your CSV file to our lexicon files. (typical exception like: MalformedInputException) This could happen when our program cannot find out the encoding of your CSV file.
+1. You cannot translate your CSV file to our lexicon files. (typical exception: MalformedInputException) This could happen when our program cannot find out the encoding of your CSV file.
 It is strongly recommended to set the encoding to UTF-8 (with or without BOM) of your CSV file.